Dushyantgoswami/docs/docs/get-started.md

 ### Performance
 As RollApps outsource the consensus to the dymension hub, they are capable of delivering substantial throughput and lower latency compared to consensus constrained blockchains.

 In the next secions we'll dive deeper on how dymension works.
-Though we recommend going over it, this is not requirement for building a RollApp, so for those of you who can't wait - skip ahead and start [building](/docs/developers/checkers-rollapp/index.md)!
+Though we recommend going over it, this is not a requirement for building a RollApp, so for those of you who can't wait - skip ahead and start [building](/docs/developers/checkers-rollapp/index.md)!